prettydiff/wisdom/controversial_opinions.md

 If you are an expert you have two choices when looking for a job.
 If you want to maximize your probability of selection the goal is to fall into the middle of the bell curve, which means suppressing your expert knowledge and mindlessly following the same trends invalidated by your expertise.
 That is miserable and likely humiliating.
+Most experts I have met would rather be unemployed, so this really only applies as a matter of extreme desperation or of strong compromise.
+For example an expert may take a job of lower stature, capability, and compensation if such a job provides maximum unallocated time for the expert to work on personal goals.

-If, as an expert, you want to maximize your potential compensation, discounting equity and early hiring into a startup, you need to brace for failure.
+If, as an expert, you want to maximize your potential compensation or ability as a non-equity salary employee you need to brace for frequent failure.
-You will fail at hiring frequently, because the need for experts is rare, especially in software where most businesses don't even know what they want from a developer at hiring time.
+You will fail at hiring often, because the need for experts is rare, especially in software where most businesses don't even know what they want from a developer at hiring time.
+Worse, many business don't how to define product quality the way an expert does and doesn't care.
+As a potential candidate, likely even as an expert employee, you will not convince them because they are strongly disinterested.
-Brace for frequent rejection.
+So, brace for frequent rejection.

 If you want to increase the probability of selection as an expert you need external credibility.
 External credibility provides a form of social validation.